 Can I connect to the Wi-Fi network on board my ship?

-Of course, advances in network technology mean that at-sea internet connections are improving all the time, particularly on board modern ships brimming with the latest technologies.
+Of course, advances in network technology mean that at-sea internet connections are improving all the time, particularly on board modern ships brimming with state-of-the-art technologies.
 As the demand for a reliable and stable internet connection grows, it won’t be long before cruise lines are able to offer fast and high-performance Wi-Fi at sea.

 Phone Calls, Messaging and Video Calling